 Dropbox (DBX) Gains But Lags Market: What You Should Know

-Heading into today, shares of the online file-sharing company had lost 5.69% over the past month, lagging the Computer and Technology sector's gain of 8.47% and the S&P 500's gain of 4.72% in that time.
+Prior to today's trading, shares of the online file-sharing company had lost 4.39% over the past month.
+This has lagged the Computer and Technology sector's gain of 8.56% and the S&P 500's gain of 5.84% in that time.

-DBX will be looking to display strength as it nears its next earnings release.
-On that day, DBX is projected to report earnings of $0.30 per share, which would represent year-over-year growth of 76.47%.
-Our most recent consensus estimate is calling for quarterly revenue of $505.01 million, up 10.99% from the year-ago period.
+Wall Street will be looking for positivity from DBX as it approaches its next earnings report date.
+This is expected to be May 6, 2021.
+The company is expected to report EPS of $0.30, up 76.47% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $505.01 million, up 10.99% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $1.25 per share and revenue of $2.1 billion, which would represent changes of +34.41% and +9.93%, respectively, from the prior year.